Have an active State of New Jersey Cooperative Contract

 FAQ

-Convenience fees to fund procurement operations, cooperative programs, and systems are very common across the U.S. These fees are, essentially, a way to modernize the procurement operations and sourcing experience for buyers, as well as improve services to the supplier community.
+Supplier fees to fund procurement operations, cooperative programs, and systems are very common across the U.S. These fees are used to modernize the procurement operations and sourcing experience for buyers, as well as improve services to the supplier community.
 Suppliers paying the 1% fee will be able to load their catalogs of products or services for searching and ordering in the Supplier Marketplace.
 Many of those suppliers can also benefit from promotional campaigns to public sector buyers and assistance with existing and expanded reporting and remittance requirements.

 Yes.
-On September 6, 2022, the New Jersey Administrative Code (N.JA.C.
+On September 6, 2022, the New Jersey Administrative Code (N.J.A.C.
 17:12, subsection 1.5) was amended.
-The Procurement efficiency program was updated to assess a percentage fee to suppliers from the value of all transactions on each contract, including Cooperative Purchasing Participants.
+The PEP was updated to assess a percentage fee to suppliers from the value of all transactions on each contract, including Cooperative Purchasing Participants.

 Reporting and fees are paid separately by contract.